survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 T> This is a good place to set up version control using [Git](https://git-scm.com/).
 You can create a commit per step and tag per chapter so it's easier to move back and forth if you want.

+T> It is possible to replace most of the npm commands mentioned with [Yarn](https://yarnpkg.com/) equivalents.
+Yarn is a good alternative to npm as it comes with a few unique benefits including *lockfiles* and better performance.

 ## Installing Webpack

 Even though webpack can be installed globally (`npm i webpack -g`), I recommend maintaining it as a dependency of your project.
 This will avoid issues, as then you will have control over the exact version you are running.